hundredyearfarms/Hundred-Year-Farms/README.md

 Some of the goals we are trying to achieve are:

 - Erosion control: Trees in rows reduce wind speeds and slow drainage on sloped land.
-- Reduced pest and fire risk: By increasing diversity of tree species and maintaining habitat.
+- Reduced pest and fire risk: By increasing diversity of tree species and improving habitat.
 - Level work: Greenhouses, trees, and field crops require work at different times of year.
 - Higher asset values: Higher value trees, greenhouses, and improved habitat/topsoil.